-It is world-renowned for its plentiful game, including four of the Big Five, with herds of elephant and buffalo hundreds strong.
+South Luangwa is world-renowned for its plentiful game, including four of the Big 5, with herds of elephant and buffalo hundreds strong.
 First made a game reserve in 1938, it was declared a national park in 1972 and was the first wildlife area to offer walking safaris.
 Guided game walks still offer visitors a thrilling yet intimate bush experience.

 The different seasons bring their own rewards.
 In the rainy season, animals are dispersed within the park but the park is a lush green wonderland.
-In the dry season, the landscape is a sere brown but game in great numbers is easily seen as it congregates near the river and its oxbow lakes and pools.
+In the dry season, the landscape is a sere brown but game gathers in great numbers near the Luangwa River and its oxbow lakes and pools.
 This is one of the few parks to permit night game drives, an excellent time to see the park’s well-known predators, which include lion, leopard and hyena.
 With more than 400 bird species here, it is possible to fill a birding checklist with more than 100 species in one day – look out for the critically endangered hooded vulture.